The CRISTA Camps Internship Program

 - Possess a valid state issued driver’s licence

 - Relevant certifications i.e. Red Cross Life Guard, Association for Challenge Course Technology (ACCT) Levels, Certified Horsemanship Association (CHA) Levels, etc.

-- Horse experience
+- Horse experience (if applicable)

-- Dirt bike experience
+- Dirt bike experience (if applicable)

 *One year of relevant experience may be substituted for each year of require education on a case by case basis

 Do CRISTA Camps interns receive a stipend or health insurance?